Page created on May 12, 2019. Not updated since.

 TTF-1 is a transcription factor that is expressed in lung adenocarcinomas and small cell carcinomas that is commonly used to distinguish between these types and squamous cell carcinoma, which doesn’t express TTF-1.

-These cancers are thought to originate from neuroendocrine cells in the lung, cells that respond to nerve signals by producing endocrine hormones.
+These cancers originate from neuroendocrine cells in the lung, cells that respond to nerve signals by producing endocrine hormones.
 They are also related to smoking.
 The grading system for neuroendocrine carcinomas is special; it’s dependent on the rate of mitosis in the tumor.
 The stages go like this:

 Small cell lung carcinomas (SCLC) are found centrally.
-They grow very quickly and metastasize early.
-Because of this is surgery very rarely possible, however it responds well to chemotherapy.
-Because they grow so quickly mitotic bodies are usually aplenty.
+They grow very quickly (have a very high turnover, tumour doubles every 50 days) and metastasize early.
+Because of this is surgery very rarely possible, however, thanks to the high turnover it responds well to chemotherapy.
+Because they grow so quickly, mitotic bodies are usually aplenty.

 Lung cancer usually spreads to: